 We gathered everyone for a toast, ringing bells Spencer had brought back from the Himalayas.
 The waves of the Pacific crashed and echoed in the silence.
 It was a profound moment.

 Seconds later someone shouted “COPS!” we cut power to the generators plunging the scene into darkness.
 Someone else yelled, "get the soap!"

 We’d started making soap back in the summer of 2015, long days found us escaping our office jobs in downtown San Francisco, jumping on our bikes and racing the sunset across the Golden Gate Bridge into the rambling trails of the Marin Headlands.
 Streaked with mud and sweat, we’d joke we’d never be able to get clean.

 As we surfed and climbed, soaked and sweated, our running dirty joke became an obsession.

-Returning home from our epic adventures, we found that our body wash couldn’t hold up.
+Returning home from our epic adventures, we found that run of the mill body wash couldn’t hold up.
 It stripped our skin of moisture, was full of toxic synthetics, and smelled bad, or was watery and weak.